fathulfahmy/dotfiles-wsl/README.md

+> ⭐ this repo if 💖 like it.

 # Introduction
 This dotfile serves as a guide to setup a development environment and keyboard-driven workflow.
 Configurations are based on Windows 10 with Windows Subsystem Linux (WSL) Ubuntu and Visual Studio Code.
 If you happen to be a WSL, VS Code and Vim user, I hope this dotfile is useful to you.